-- Place 6 ½ cups fruit and 1 pound of nuts in a bowl and pour 1 cup dark rum over them.
+- Place 6 ½ cups of fruit and 1 pound of nuts in a bowl and pour 1 cup of dark rum over them.

 - Stir, cover, and let rest overnight.

-- For fruit, use your favorite combination—candied pineapple, candied cherries, citron, candied lemon and orange peel, and raisins.
+- For fruit, use your favorite combination—candied pineapple, candied cherries, citron, candied lemon, orange peel, and raisins.
 Golden or Muscat raisins toss better than dark raisins.
 You can even add dates, figs, dried apricots, prunes, currants, etc.

 - For nuts, use pecans, walnuts, almonds, filberts, etc.—anything but peanuts.

 - Cream together a pound each of butter and brown sugar.

 - Add 12 egg yolks (keep the whites).